-This is a very old and traditional farm-house delicacy of Jersey (see below), and the product is important not only in gastronomic terms, but as a constituent of the now declining, traditional rural culture of the Island.
-It is made produced in the cider making season from a formidable list of ingredients:
+The preserve is important not only in gastronomic terms, but as a feature of the now declining, traditional rural culture of the Island.
+Jersey Black Butter is made and produced in the cider making season using the following ingredients and method:

 14 cwt apples

 113 gallons of cider

 30 lbs of sugar

 liquorice, cinnamon, and other spices in proportion

 Boil up the cider and leave to simmer.
 Adding the apples and other ingredients in a cauldron (‘bachin’) hung over a low fire.
 Stir continuously for 24 to 30 hours, until the correct ‘jammy’ consistency is achieved.
 Jersey Black Butter can be served as a spread on bread, paired with cold meats or added to various dishes such as a curry.